CATE Estimation With Potential Outcome Imputation From Local Regression: Introduction

-\textbf{ Related Work.} One of the fundamental tasks in causal inference is to estimate \textit{Average Treatment Effects} (ATE) and \textit{Conditional Average Treatment Effects} (CATE)~\citep{neyman1923,rubin2005causal}.
-Various methods have been proposed to address ATE estimation task, including Covariate Adjustment~\citep{rubin}, Propensity Scores~\citep{rosenbaum1983}, Doubly Robust estimators~\citep{doubly}, and Inverse Probability Weighting~\citep{hirano2003}.
-While these methods are successful for ATE estimation, they are not directly applicable to CATE estimation.
-Recent advances in machine learning have led to new approaches for CATE estimation, such as decision trees~\citep{athey2016recursive}, Gaussian Processes~\citep{alaa2017bayesian}, Multi-task deep learning ensemble~\citep{jiang2023estimating}, Generative Modeling~\citep{ganite}, and representation learning with deep neural networks~\citep{shalit, johanson}.
-It is worth noting that alternative approaches for investigating causal relationships exist, such as graphical modeling and do-calculus, as proposed by Pearl~\citep{pearl2009, pearl2009causal}.
-In this work, we adopt the Neyman-Rubin framework.
-At its core, the CATE estimation problem can be seen as a missing data problem~\citep{rubin1974, holland1986, ding2018causal} due to the unavailability of the counterfactual outcomes.
-In this context, we propose a new data augmentation approach for CATE estimation by imputing certain missing counterfactuals.
-Data augmentation, a well-established technique in machine learning, serves to enhance model performance and curb overfitting by artificially expanding the size of the training dataset~\citep{van2001,chawla2002smote,han2005borderline,jiang2020meshcut, chen2020gridmask,liu2020survey, feng2021survey}.
 A crucial aspect of our methodology is the identification of similar individuals.
 There are various methods to achieve this goal, including propensity score matching~\citep{rosenbaum1983}, and Mahalanobis distance matching~\citep{imai2008}.
 Nonetheless, these methods pose significant challenges, particularly in scenarios with large sample sizes or high-dimensional data, where they suffer from the curse of dimensionality.
 Recently, Perfect Match \citep{schwab2018perfect} is proposed to leverage importance sampling to generate replicas of individuals.
 It relies on propensity scores and other feature space metrics to balance the distribution between the treatment and control groups during the training process.
 In contrast, we utilize contrastive learning to construct a similarity metric within a representation space.
 Our method focuses on imputing missing counterfactual outcomes for a selected subset of individuals, without creating duplicates of the original data points.
 While the Perfect Match method is a universal CATE estimator, our method is a model-agnostic data augmentation method that serves as a data preprocessing step for other CATE estimation models.